 enabled JVM.
 In order to set Elasticsearch in fips mode, you must set the

-For Elasticsearch, FIPS 140-2 compliance is ensured by
+For Elasticsearch, adherence to FIPS 140-2 is ensured by

 - Using FIPS approved / NIST recommended cryptographic algorithms.